rojberr/data-analytics-best-players/README.md.txt

 3) Create database and fill it with your collected data

-How to create database quickly?
+Create a Docker database with schema and import the CSV into the database.

 Install docker and run:
 > $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres , or use the docker-compose.yml file from this repository by running:
-> $ docker-compose up
+> $ docker-compose up -d
 This will create container with postgres database.
 Credentials:
 user: postgres
 pass: example